Jayfeather1024/Backdoor-Enhanced-Alignment/README.md

 ## BackdoorAlign with Attack Success Rate Evaluation

-Please use the provided scripts in `opensource/scripts` to replicate the experiments in various settings with Attack Success Rate computed.
+Please use the provided scripts in `opensource/scripts` to replicate the experiments in various settings with the Attack Success Rate computed.
+The attacked models are saved in `opensource/finetuned_models` and you can find the model generations in `opensource/safety_evaluation/question_output`.
 ```
 bash run_fjattack.sh    # Fine-tuning based Jailbreak Attack
 bash run_baseline.sh    # Baseline Defense